 The FAMOUS Portraits art project is inspired by the poem "Famous" by Naomi Shihab Nye.
 The first line: "The river is famous to the fish" starts to tell the story of how everyone is famous to the people whose lives they have touched.
 I am using this project to encourage people to redefine their ideas of fame, and re-examine who they honor by giving them their time and attention.

-FAMOUS will be shown in the following locations:
+FAMOUS has been shown in the following locations:

 FAMOUS Art Show:

 1500 S 73rd St, West Allis, WI 53214